 New Books in Jazz reviews and interviews.
 Highlights include interviews with authors whose books discussed the music and bios of Louis Armstrong, Benny Goodman, Miles Davis, John Coltrane, Thelonious Monk and many others.

-Doc hosted the Classics Now Literature book interview/discussion forum with Mary Harper on KHSU radio 90.5 AM in Arcata, CA. on the third Thursday of the month at 1:15.
-From 1994 – 2015, Doc discussed more than 200 classic books ranging from Aristotle to Shakespeare to Sun Tzu.
+Doc hosted the Classics Now Literature book interview/discussion forum with Mary Harper and Lance Hardie on KHSU radio 90.5 AM in Arcata, CA. on the third Thursday of the month from 1994 – 2015, Doc discussed more than 200 classic books ranging from Aristotle to Shakespeare to Sun Tzu.

-He appeared monthly as a culture commentator on Radio El Sol Bilingue between 5:00 PM and 6:00 AM on the on KMEC 105.1, Ukiah,
+He appeared frequently as a culture commentator on Radio El Sol Bilingue between 5:00 PM and 6:00 AM on the on KMEC 105.1, Ukiah,

 His eco-sport-mystery novella ebook, Muhammad Ali’s Robe was published in August, 2013.